Saints Row Difficulty Settings Explained

-Saints Row has a number of difficulty settings for players to slide through.
+Saints Row 2022 has several difficulty settings for players to slide through.
 The reboot also takes one step further to give players the freedom to create their own difficulty settings.

-You now have the option to tweak the difficulty scaling of a number of different gameplay mechanics.
+You now have the option to tweak the difficulty scaling of many different gameplay mechanics.
 Hence, while you can boost the damage of enemies to the max, you can also boost your own damage to meet them on equal terms.
 Either that or reduce your damage to make it even more challenging.

 The following guide will explain the difference between all difficulty settings in Saints Row.

-Tourist: This mode is the easiest one of them where there will be no tough challenges and the overall difficulty level is nearly zero.
+Tourist: This mode is the easiest one of them, where there will be no tough challenges, and the overall difficulty level is nearly zero.
+So if you are looking for a relaxed experience, you can choose this preset.

 Entrepreneur: This is the default difficulty setting of the game.
-The enemies will no longer be brain-dead and you must put in more effort in your missions.
+The enemies will no longer be brain-dead, and you must put in more effort in your missions.
 That being said, a little bit of basic survival sense will still let you breeze through.
+Entrepreneur difficulty is a balanced option, and you should choose this if you are looking to enjoy the challenge along with the story.

-Sensei: This one is tougher than the Entrepreneur one and it will take real skills to pass this one.
-You should play this mode when you are fresh enough because it will drain all your energy.
+Sensei: This one is tougher than the Entrepreneur one, and it will take better skills to pass this one.
+If you enjoy challenges in games, this preset can be a good option for you.

-There are seven different Challenge types that affect the overall difficulty scaling of Saints Row.
-You can always ignore them and play the game on a preset difficulty setting.
-You will, however, always have the freedom to play around with the Challenge types to create your own individual difficulty settings.
+Apart from basic difficulty presets, there are 7 sliders that give players more freedom to set the difficulty of Saints Row.
+You can always ignore them and play the game on default difficulty settings.
+However, you will always be free to play around with the Challenge types to create your own individual difficulty settings.

-Do note that the higher the difficulty level, the more awards and XP you will earn.
-The following are the seven Challenge types and what they do in the Saints Row reboot.
+Do note that the higher the difficulty level, the more rewards and XP you will earn.
+The following are the seven difficulty sliders (Challenge types) and what they do in the Saints Row reboot.

 Danger Level: This increases the amount of damage you take from every source in the game.